Picasso Linocuts from the British Museum

 24 June 2016 - 8 January 2017

 Linocutting was a technique that Picasso explored in the late 1950s and early 1960s and the prints included in this exhibition were made in 1962 when Picasso was 80 years old.
-The artworks featured will include prints from the 'Jacqueline Reading' series - his wife and muse - and the 'Still Life under the Lamp' series.
+The artworks featured included prints from the 'Jacqueline Reading' series - his wife and muse - and the 'Still Life under the Lamp' series.

 Showing the ‘progressive’ process of linocutting that Picasso employed, he cut, printed and cleaned just one piece of lino over and over again to gradually build up an image and create the finished article.